HaCongNga/NLP_StanfordCourses_CS224n/README.md

-Assignments and Default Project for Course: CS224N_2021: Natural Language Processing with Deep Learning
+Assignments and Default Project for Course: **Stanford University_CS224N_2021**: Natural Language Processing with Deep Learning

 Each assignment (a1–a5) contains two parts: coding and written.